Faustian Bargains

 Devil's bargain or Faustian bargain?
 You bet.
 As indicated by Bloomberg at the time, the risk to over-leveraged companies from creditors like Aurelius has been growing.
 This is why we strongly believe recovery rates are going to be much lower in this downturn that previously thanks to many "Faustian bargains" having been made in recent years.
 The Latin root word "cred" means "believe."
 This Latin root is the word origin of a good number of English vocabulary words, including credit, credo, and credentials.

-But, in our credit world as well there are other Faustian bargains such as Payment in Kind bonds:
+But, in our credit world as well, there are other Faustian bargains such as Payment in Kind bonds:

 "A PIK, or payment in kind, is a type of high-risk loan or bond that allows borrowers to pay interest with additional debt, rather than cash.
 That makes it an expensive, high-risk financing instrument since the size of the debt may increase quickly, leaving lenders with big losses if the borrower is unable to pay back the loan" - source Wikipedia

-We view these bonds as Faustian bargains given that they are generally issued by companies desperate to avoid shelling out cash even if it means piling up on much more debt.
-Not exactly a very “healthy” sign in our “credit” book.
+We view these bonds as Faustian bargains, given that they are generally issued by companies desperate to avoid shelling out cash even if it means piling up on much more debt.
+Not exactly a very "healthy" sign in our "credit" book.

-As such, we viewed the issuance of PIK Bonds by Aston Martin Lagonda as not a very encouraging from a creditor’s perspective.
-To that instance we reminded ourselves the Financial Times take on the subject from their article “The name’s bond . . . perilously expensive Aston Martin bond” from the 25th of September 2019 prior to the unfolding of the COVID-19 “rogue wave”:
+As such, we viewed the issuance of PIK Bonds by Aston Martin Lagonda as not a very encouraging from a creditor's perspective.
+To that instance, we reminded ourselves the Financial Times take on the subject from their article "The name's bond . . . perilously expensive Aston Martin bond" from the 25th of September 2019 prior to the unfolding of the COVID-19 "rogue wave":

 "The details of the bond issue are devilish.
 The coupon will be partly paid in cash and partly rolled up as further debt.
 Aston has the option to draw another $100m, conditional on the group selling 1,400 of the DBX, its much-hyped souped-up SUV, due to be unveiled in December.
 This second tranche of debt will pay a coupon of up to 15 per cent, again part-paid as a payment in kind, or PIK.